VassiliKurman/JWordGame/README.md

 # JWordGame

-Application has some filters where it is possible to specify which words to hide.

 A Java desktop application that can randomly hide words in the text.
 The purpose of the application is to learn English for kids by forcing them to brainstorm the words.

 *** For example, the following text "Our woefully inadequate efforts in recycling make a strong case for tackling the problem at the source." after put in the application will filter and display the following output "Our xxxxx inadequate efforts in xxxxx make a strong xxxxx for tackling the problem at the source."